Don't Let Your Permissions be Hijacked!

 Reviewed by Thomas Grohser, Ola Hallengren and Andreas Wolter.

 This text discusses how a user's permissions in SQL Server can be hijacked so that the user unknowingly runs code the user should not run.
 The intended audience for this article are people who are in some sort of DBA role, on server level or database level.
 Obviously, the more permissions you have, the more interesting it will be for an attacker to exploit them, but I will also point out situations where a user with read-only permission could be the victim of such an attack, and unknowingly help an attacker to steal data.
-In addition to pointing out the dangers, I'm discussing what measures you can take to defend yourself and other innocent users against this sort of hijacking.
+In addition to pointing out the dangers, I discuss what measures you can take to defend yourself and other innocent users against this sort of hijacking.

 Note: I also have a session on this topic, and if you prefer listening rather than reading, there is a recording on YouTube.
 You find slides and scripts for the recording here.
+The recording is a bit outdated, though, as I have updated the session and the article since.

 There is an immense variation between workplaces how things are organised and what roles people have, and I cannot cover each and every case that exists out there.
 Instead, I will work from some template scenarios that I dress in examples to keep them less abstract.
 These examples may not rhyme exactly with the situation where you are, but I hope that you are able to translate them to the presumptions at your site to determine whether you could be susceptible to a certain type of attack.